Indonesian Archipelago Cruises explore the world's largest island country. Indonesia is a prime location for cruise adventures.

-Our Indonesian Archipelago Cruises explore the world's largest island country.
-With over 17,000 tropical islands stretching over 3,100 miles.
-There are endemic species including Komodo Dragons, Orangutans and the Cendrawasih Bird of Paradise.
-Beyond the surface of the sea, Indonesia’s extensive coral reef is regarded as the richest and most diverse in the world; simply the ultimate paradise for divers and underwater enthusiasts.
+Located in the Coral Triangle and along the Ring of Fire.
+It has over 17,000 tropical islands stretching over 3,100 miles.
+There are endemic species including Komodo Dragons, Orangutans and the Bird of Paradise.
+The coral reef is regarded as the richest and most diverse in the world.
+The ultimate paradise for divers and underwater enthusiasts.

 See our Indonesian Archipelago Cruises Below and find out more about the Indonesian Archipelago

 Sulawesi, Nusa Tenggara, and Maluku have developed their unique flora and fauna.
 Papua was part of the Australian landmass and is home to a unique fauna and flora closely related including over 600 bird species.
 Forests cover approximately 70% of the country.

 Foreigners nationals from countries which are included in the 169 Visa Free Country List are entitled for visa exemption, may enter Indonesia from 124 immigration checkpoints and granted a 30 days stay that cannot be extended.
 Mandatory requirements includes : passport with minimum 6 months validity and return / through tickets.

-Website is SSL Secure Certified
+Our website is SSL Secure Certified.

 Proud member of Cruise Lines International Association and the American Society of Travel Advisors